HerniRG/HerniRG/README.md

 ### 💼 About Me:

-I am a passionate mobile application developer with experience in Dart (Flutter), Kotlin (Android), and Swift (iOS).
+I am a mobile application developer with experience in Dart (Flutter), Kotlin (Android), and Swift (iOS).
 I have a strong background in creating mobile apps with a focus on user experience and performance.
 I am currently expanding my skills in Kotlin and Swift, and I am always eager to learn new technologies.

 - **Languages**: Spanish (Native), English (Intermediate)
 - **Location**: Tudela, Navarra